wietsedv/coman/README.md

    - unique environments for your project in your default environments directory

 ## Installation
-There is currently no Coma conda recipe.
-Coma is designed to work independently of Conda, so that it can install and run Conda environments on any system (with micromamba).
+There is currently no CoMa conda recipe.
+CoMa is designed to work independently of Conda, so that it can install and run Conda environments on any system (with micromamba).

 ```bash
 pip install -U coma